anders-kolstad/sdmShiny/README.md

 ### Replicated single method

-This approach chooses one method, maxent, and does five replicated partitionings, and thn the raster::predict function to make maps.
+This approach chooses one method, maxent, and does five replicated partitionings, and then the raster::predict function to make maps.
 I'll keep these models to to a speed test later in the actuall Shiny app on the io server.

 ``` r
 for(i in 1:length(mySpecies3)){